-What Does it Mean to Count it All Joy When Facing Trials?
+What Does it Mean to Count it All Joy During Trials?
 (James 1:2)

 James 1:2 says: Count it all joy, my brothers, when you meet trials of various kinds,